MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/handle-iframes.md

 If the web automation actions don't work correctly with a particular iframe, you can use the UI automation actions to handle it.
 You can find more information about UI automation in [Automate desktop flows](..\desktop-automation).

-If an iframe is cross-domain, deploy the **Get details of element on web page** to retrieve the **source Link** attribute of the element.
+If an iframe is cross-domain, deploy the **Get details of element on web page** to retrieve the **Source Link** attribute of the element.

 ![The Get details of element on web page action.](media/handle-iframes/get-details-element-web=page-action.png)